dondou21/git-cafe-exercise02/README.md

 # Git Café Exercise

-# Round 3
+# Round 5

-1. Start a brand-new repository, record a first commit, then create a `dev` branch and a `qa` branch from it.
-Return to `dev` and remove `qa`.
+1. Create a branch `feat/team`, add a `team.html` page, record the change, publish the branch, and open a merge request into `main`.
+After the review is completed, merge the branch and remove the feature branch.

+2. Create a branch `feat/services`, add a `services.html` page, and make **two separate commits**: one for the initial page and one for an additional services section.
+Publish the branch and open a merge request into `main`.

+3. Create a branch `feat/location` from `main`, add a `location.html` page, and record the change.
+Before publishing, use Git to inspect both the working-tree changes and the staged changes.
+Then publish the branch and open a merge request into `main`.

-2. Create `feat/events`, add an `events.html` page, record it, publish, and open a merge request.
+4. Create a branch `feat/faq`, add an `faq.html` page, and record the change.
+Create a second branch `feat/faq-update` from `main`, then bring the `faq.html` commit from `feat/faq` onto `feat/faq-update` using only the specific commit.
+Add an additional FAQ entry, record the new change, publish the branch, and open a merge request.

-3. Switch to `main` and make a new commit there (e.g. update `index.html`), so `main` is now ahead of where `feat/events` branched from.
-Go back to `feat/events` and replay your work so it sits **on top of** the latest `main` (keeping history linear rather than creating a merge commit).
-Then add a change to `events.html`, record it, and publish the updated branch.

-4. On `feat/footer-links`, make **two** separate commits.
-Then, on a new branch `feat/footer-squash` created from main, combine everything from `feat/footer-links` into a **single** commit with the message squashed footer links.
-Publish and open a merge request.
+5. Create a branch `feat/booking`, add a `booking.html` page, and record the change.
+Publish the branch, open a merge request into `main`, then update the same page with additional booking information in a second commit and push the updated branch before the merge request is completed.